Guilherme-Fenrique/Simple-RPG-Dice/README.md

 # Simple RPG Dice
 Simple RPG Dice is an app I developed just to play some RPG like D&D, it rolls die of 4, 6, 8, 10, 12, 20 and 100 sides.
-When rolled a D20, it will play funny song effect if hited a 1 or 20.
+When rolled a D20, t will play funny song effect if hited a 1 or 20.
 It also have an option to roll more than one die or add integer number to the final result.